Santa Fe Emergency Plumbing Services

 - No Water Throughout the House: If you suddenly have no running water in your home and the issue is isolated to your house, there is likely a broken water main.
 Don’t delay in calling our team for a water line repair.

 - Frozen Pipes: In Santa Fe’s colder months, frozen pipes are a real danger.
 If you turn on a faucet and only a trickle (or nothing) comes out, you may have a frozen pipe.
 This is an emergency because the frozen blockage creates immense pressure within the pipe, which can easily lead to a burst.
-Our plumbers can thaw and repair the pipe promptly.
+Our plumbers can promptly thaw and repair the pipe.

-- Overflowing Toilet: While a simple clog can often be fixed with a plunger, a toilet that is actively overflowing and won’t stop is an emergency.
-If you are unable to stop the flow of water by turning off the toilet’s shut-off valve at the base, you risk significant water damage and unsanitary conditions.
+- Overflowing Toilet: While a simple clog can often be fixed with a plunger, an overflowing toilet that won’t stop is an emergency.
+If you are unable to stop the water flow by turning off the toilet’s shut-off valve at the base, you risk significant water damage and unsanitary conditions.

 - Gas Leaks: Many plumbers are also licensed to work on gas lines.
 If you smell rotten eggs in your home, this is a sign of a natural gas leak, which is extremely dangerous and poses a risk of fire or explosion.
 If you suspect a gas leak, evacuate your home immediately, call your gas company from a safe distance, and then call for a same-day plumbing repair.